SumoLogic/sumologic-documentation/docs/search/live-tail/live-tail-cli.md

 ### Search

-With the Live Tail CLI, just as with [Live Tail](about-live-tail.md) in the Sumo Logic Web Application, you can search with the following metadata fields:
+With the Live Tail CLI, just as with [Live Tail](about-live-tail.md) in Sumo Logic, you can search with the following metadata fields:

 * `_sourceCategory`
 * `_sourceHost`